Two migrants dead after boat sinks in English Channel, French coastguard says

 The Boulogne-sur-Mer public prosecutor’s office has opened an investigation.

-So far this year, 47 deaths have been reported by the French coastguard, including a baby who died when a boat got into difficulty on Friday.
+So far this year, 47 deaths have been reported by the French coastguard, including a baby who died when a boat got into difficulty on Thursday evening.

+Wanda Wyporska, chief executive at refugee charity Safe Passage International, said of the Channel deaths this year: “We cannot normalise or accept this.

+“This Government must open safe routes urgently.
+Without them, the smugglers will continue to exploit the lack of safe alternatives for people fleeing war and persecution.

 A total of 28,204 people crossing the Channel have arrived in the UK so far this year, according to Home Office figures.